studica/studica-docs-worldskills/source/docs/VMX/wpi-channel-addressing.rst

 TTL UART Communication Speeds
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Available TTL UART Communication speeds can be as high as 230400 bits/sec.
-Note that the TTL UART-capable device to which VMX-pi is connected may only communicate at a lower speed than 230400 kbps; consult the external device technical documentation for further details.
+Note that the TTL UART-capable device connected to VMX may only communicate at a lower speed than 230400 kbps; consult the external device technical documentation for further details.

 USB Serial Port Communication Speeds
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~